 This was a period of intense interest in communications technology, with many inventors scrambling to invent an “electric speaking telephone.”
 Bell’s critical advantage sprang from his knowledge of the physiology of human speaking and hearing.
 To help deaf children, Bell had experimented in the summer of 1874 with a human ear and attached bones, along with materials including magnets and smoked glass.
 It was then that he conceived the theory of the telephone: that an electric current can be made to change its force just as the pressure of air varies during sound production.
 That same year he invented a telegraph that could send several messages at once over one wire, as well as a telephonic-telegraphic receiver While Bell supplied the ideas, Boston machinist Thomas Watson created the equipment.
 Working with tuned reeds and magnets to make a receiving instrument and sender work together, they transmitted a musical note on June 2, 1875.
 Bell’s telephone receiver and transmitter were identical: a thin disk in front of an electromagnet (a magnet created by an electric current).

 Bell continued his experiments to improve the telephone’s quality.
-By accident, Bell sent the first sentence, “Watson, come here; I want you,” on March 10, 1876.
+By accident, Bell sent the first sentence, “Watson, come here; I want to see you,” on March 10, 1876.
 The first public demonstration occurred at the American Academy of Arts and Sciences convention in Boston two months later.
 Bell’s display at the Philadelphia Centennial Exposition a month later gained more publicity.
 Emperor Dom Pedro of Brazil (1825–1891) ordered one hundred telephones for his country.
 The telephone, which had been given only eighteen words in the official catalog of the exposition, suddenly became the “star” attraction.

 Establishing an Industry